Program FAQ’s

 Are there any costs involved in the Program?

-If your participation in the program requires travel to Nashville, Leadership Music is not responsible for paying any cost associated with, or reserving, air travel, hotel accommodations, or ground transportation outside of the program itself.
-Leadership Music provides ground transportation during all program days.
-The class meets at a central location with all members of the class riding a luxury coach throughout the day.
+If your participation requires travel to Nashville, please note that Leadership Music does not cover expenses related to air travel, hotel accommodations, or ground transportation to and from Nashville.
+However, Leadership Music does provide ground transportation on all Program Days.
+The class meets at a central location, and from there, travels together by luxury coach throughout the day.

-Leadership Music has negotiated rates at several Nashville area hotels.
+To support out-of-town participants, Leadership Music has negotiated discounted rates at several Nashville-area hotels.

-* The inability to pay tuition should not discourage any applicant from applying or accepting the invitation to join the class.
-Please contact the Leadership Music office for more information regarding tuition assistance.
+Please don’t let the tuition fee deter you from applying or accepting an invitation to join the class.
+If cost is a concern, we encourage you to contact the Leadership Music office to learn more about available tuition assistance.

 What happens after I graduate in May?